 Net carbs = total carbohydrate grams - fiber grams - sugar alcohol grams

 This method assumes little breakdown and absorption of fibers and sugar alcohols present in food and, therefore, should not be included in carb counts.
 In terms of breakdown and absorption, fibers (especially soluble) and sugar alcohols are a mixed bag, consequently affecting blood sugar.
-Therefore, the American Diabetes Association created another way to count carbs (see below).
+Therefore, the diabetes carb count method was created (See below).

-Tip: If you have diabetes and use net carbs to dose your insulin, consider talking with your doctor or diabetes educator about using the American Diabetes Association method.
+Tip: If you have diabetes and use net carbs to dose your insulin, consider talking with your doctor or diabetes educator about using the diabetes carb count method.

-This carb counting method developed by the American Diabetes Association is considered most accurate for those who take insulin and require exact estimated grams of absorbed carbs.
+This carb counting method is considered most accurate for those who take insulin and require exact estimated grams of absorbed carbs.
 Diabetes self-management classes usually teach this method.
 However, it is still an estimate.
 If you use an insulin-to-carb ratio to dispense rapid-acting insulin at meals (or if you were recently diagnosed and educated), you most likely use this updated carb count formula: